cybertraining-dsc/sp21-599-356/project/index.md

 ## Abstract

-The forecasting of Natural Gas(NG) supply amount in South Korea is represented.
-Dataset from various fields such as climate and prices of other energy resources are used as train sets through data-preprocessing, and are trained using deep-learning methods using Tensorflow.
+The forecasting of Natural Gas(NG) supply amount in South Korea is represented in this project.

-Her comes a short abstract of the project that summarizes what it is about
+Dataset from various fields such as climate and prices of other energy resources are used as train datasets through data-preprocessing, and are trained using deep-learning methods, especially Multi-Layer Perceptron(MLP) with Long Short Term Memory(LSTM), using Tensorflow.
+The test datasets are monthly

 Contents